Contact Officer "Tug" Curtis

 regarding animal control issues within the City of Warsaw.

 Officer Curtis also works with the Building Department

 As a part of the services of the Warsaw Police Department, the mission of Animal Control is to respond to complaints regarding violations of city ordinances and/or Indiana State statutes for domestic and non-domestic animals.
 Warsaw Animal Control also transports domestic and non-domestic animal carcasses.
 When raccoons, opossums and other non-domestic animals create problems for residents of Warsaw, it is possible to obtain live traps through Animal Control on a short term basis to trap the problem animals, which are then relocated to animal preserves.

-Noise violations are among the most frequent complaints handled by Animal Control.
-If your dog barks, howls or makes other noises constantly and is heard by your neighbors, it can be disruptive to your neighbors’ lives.
+- Noise violations are among the most frequent complaints handled by Animal Control.
+If your dog barks, howls or makes other noises constantly, it can be disruptive to your neighbors’ lives.
 Barking that continues for 15 consecutive minutes or more than 20 minutes in any one hour is considered to be a violation of the ordinance.

 If you have questions about Warsaw’s city ordinances regarding animals or Animal Control, please call 574-372-9511 and ask for the Warsaw Animal Control officer.
 You can also send in questions, comments or complaints by email through the city website, under “Report A Concern/Request Tracker.”
-As always, you can contact the Animal Control officer on weekdays, during the day, through the Warsaw Police station at 2191 E. Ft.
+As always, you can contact the Animal Control officer on weekdays, from 8:00 a.m. to 4:00 p.m., through the Warsaw Police station at 2191 E. Ft.
 Wayne St.